OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 Mostly, some screenshots here and there.
 I’ll throw in some platform dependent differences to make it more interesting!

 The iOS app comes well integrated into the system.
 It is beautifully designed with both a light and dark UI available.

 A sharing extension allows you to send new tasks from other applications directly to your task inbox via iOS sharing.

 There is also a Today widget available which can show the Forecast perspective on your home screen.
 It can be customized to show tasks based on: Overdue tasks, Soon due tasks, Deferred tasks, and/or Flagged tasks.
 There is also an option to display a custom perspective in the today widget.

 There are extensive settings to customize the behavior of various features.

 The iPad app is nicely crafted to make working on the iPad a blessing.
 While I criticized OF2 in the past for having a cumbersome iPad interface, the new version fixes all my previous issues.
 It adds proper drag and drop, as well as a batch-editing.

 The batch-editing feature comes close to something which was always possible on the Mac, but only rarely works on the mobile platform: selecting multiple things while holding the shift key.
-After entering an edit mode, multiple tasks can be selected, and an on-screen shortcut bar assists you in quickly editing all tasks at once.
+After entering an edit mode, various tasks can be chosen, and an on-screen shortcut bar assists you in quickly editing all tasks at once.

-Modifying multiple tasks, adding relevant due and defer dates or projects to them, or simply grouping them in an action group with a single click, the batch-editing feature works pretty great.
+Modifying multiple tasks, adding relevant due and defer dates or projects to them, or merely grouping them in an action group with a single click, the batch-editing feature works pretty great.

 The drag and drop functionality allows to re-order tasks.
 It can also be used to create nested tasks and alike, albeit being a bit fiddly from time to time.